-The good news is that you don’t need to add an extra room in your home to create a secret space.
-You can turn any room into a private space by using bookcases as hidden doors.
+The good news is that you don’t need to add an extra room to your home to create a secret space.
+You can turn any room into a private space by using a hidden bookcase door.

 You’ll need these materials:

 - 2 pcs 3/4″ 4’x 8′ Maple Plywood – for door back

 - 4 pcs 3/4″ 4’x 8′ Maple Board – for sides

 - 16 pcs 1/2″ 6″ x 4′ Maple Boards – for shelves

 - 2 pairs K&V Extra Heavy Duty Slides